Entecavir (By mouth)

 When This Medicine Should Not Be Used

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Take this medicine on an empty stomach, at least 2 hours before or 2 hours after a meal.

 - Do not stop using this medicine without asking your doctor.
-Do not change your dose or schedule for taking this medicine unless your doctor tells you to.
+Do not change your dose or schedule unless your doctor tells you to.